Speak with one of our Experts

 What is personal information?

-It includes your name, date of birth, age, gender and contact details as well as health information (which is also sensitive information).
-In this policy, the reference to personal information includes sensitive and health information.
+Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.
+It includes your name, date of birth / age, gender, and contact details as well as health information (which is also sensitive information).
+In this Privacy Policy, a reference to personal information includes sensitive / health information.

 Collection of personal information